oroinc/orocommerce/src/Oro/Bundle/OrderBundle/Resources/doc/api/order.md

 #### get_relationship

-Retrieve ID of a back-office user which created the Order.
+Retrieve the ID of a back-office user which created the Order.

 ### customerUser